janelia-modular-devices/modular_device_interface/README.md

 {"jsonrpc": "2.0", "method": "subtract", "params": [42, 23], "id": 1}
 ```

-The modular device interface uses a compact version of JSON-RPC
+The modular device protocol uses a compact version of JSON-RPC
 requests.
 Instead of being a JSON object, the compact request instead
 uses a JSON array.
 The "jsonrpc" and "id" members are not used, only
 the "method" and "params" members.
 JSON arrays are ordered collections